SC-Develop/SCD-ImgServer/README.md

 ## What you can do with SCD Image Server

-SCD Image Server is  moreover distributed with a simple client application which demonstrate how to use SCD Image Client Class, and his functionalities.
+SCD Image Server is  also distributed with a simple client application which demonstrate how to use SCD Image Client Class, and his functionalities.

 With SCD Image Client you can:

 - send (upload) a file to server specifiying where the server must save the received file.
 - send (upload) a files folder to server specifiying where the server must save the received files folder
 - request to server (download) a specific file, and download it
+- request to server (download) a specific file thumbnail, and download it
 - request to server to delete a file from server file system

 ## How to compile and run SCD Image Server